luketurner/lpass-env/README.md

 ### Managing credentials with lpass

-The `lpass-env` script does not provide a way to modify credentials, because the existing `lpass edit` command is already good for that.
-Instead, `lpass-env` gives a read-only interface and assumes that it will only be used with LastPass credentials where the `notes` field contains environment variable declarations.
-Said declarations should not include `export`, `readonly`, or (obviously) `local`.
+The `lpass-env` script does not provide a way to add or edit credentials, because the existing `lpass edit` command is already good for that.
+Instead, `lpass-env` gives a read-only interface and assumes that it will only be used with existing LastPass credentials where the `notes` field contains environment variable declarations (like `MYKEYNAME=value`).
+Said declarations should not include `export`, `readonly`, or (obviously) `local`, but they actually can include other variable expansions or command substitutions (i.e. `${ ... }` and `$( ... )`)

 Consider this example, which creates a new credential and then exports it into the current shell session: